 In 1948, at the age of eighteen, Pinter began studying drama at the Royal Academy of Dramatic Art.
 A year later, he was drafted for military service but declared himself a conscientious objector.

 He did this not because he was a pacifist, but because he loathed the Cold War and believed that the governments of England and the United States were just as corrupt and immoral as the Soviet Union.
 After being tried twice as a draft evader, he was given a fine.

 Disliking the Royal Academy of Dramatic Art, Pinter transferred to the Central School of Speech and Drama.
 By 1951, he had joined the Anew McMaster repertory company and begun his career as an actor.

 For the next five years, taking the stage name David Baron, Pinter played over twenty roles in the company's productions.
 To supplement his income, he worked at various jobs including that of a waiter, a postman, and a pub bouncer.

 Though he was making a name for himself as an actor, Harold Pinter's real ambition was to be a writer.
 The actor Henry Woolf, a close childhood friend, encouraged Pinter to write his first play and then starred in it - as part of his postgraduate work.

-His play, The Room (1957), caught the attention of a young producer named Michael Codron, who would stage a production of Pinter's next play, a breakout work that would ultimately make Pinter's name as a playwright.
+The play, The Room (1957), caught the attention of a young producer named Michael Codron, who would stage a production of Pinter's next play, a breakout work that made Pinter's name as a playwright.